 What does training look like?

 Much of the MissionCorps position is learn-as-you-go, but all new MissionCorps receive a week of training together at the beginning of their year of service.
 New Corps Training is a good way to bond with your fellow Corps, learn Maggie’s Place philosophy and policy and adjust to life in the homes.
 During training you will be living at your assigned home and attending training during the day at The Fiat House.
 You will have plenty of opportunities to build community with the moms and other Corps, meet the staff at Fiat, and ask any questions you may have.
 After New Corps Training, you will return to your home full time, where you will receive training on your specific position, shadow contact meetings, and shadow being on duty until you are comfortable taking on your new roles by yourself.

-Maggie’s Place is structured so that you will receive supervisory meetings every 4-6 weeks, which are a chance for you to check in with the Regional Director about how things are going, and written reviews once a quarter, which are a chance for the Regional Director to provide you with feedback.
+Maggie’s Place is structured so that you will receive supervisory meetings every 4-6 weeks, which are a chance for you to check in with the Regional Manager about how things are going, and written reviews once a quarter, which are a chance for the Regional Manager to provide you with feedback.
 You will also check in regularly with your House Manager.

 MissionCorps who recommit for a second year are offered the chance to discern a leadership position.
 If accepted you will participate in a 10-week leadership training course developed by Maggie’s Place for our MissionCorps in leadership positions.